pikakid98/decluttertube/README.md

 `NoThanks.IPreferVideos` Removes the Live, Releases and Podcasts tab from YouTube Channels

 `WhatDoAnyOfTheseDo` Removes all of the pointless buttons on videos like share, the (now pointless) dislike button etc.

+`GiveEmAShot` Removes "Live" tag, Verification ticks and view counts, like counts and sub counts to encorage people to check out smaller creators without YouTube's brainwashing "High view count = good content" mentality

+Please be aware that some of these filters may be broken or contain duplicate filters.
+I'll fix these as soon as I find them or they get reported